 The brewmaistes at Denver Beer Co. describe this brew as a “campfire in a glass.”
 The seductive notes of vanilla, smoked cedar and mulling spices make it perfect for a chilly winter evening.
 With the taste of lush chocolate and a semi-dry finish of roasted malt and biscuit, you’ll soon discover why the Graham Cracker Porter is one of Denver’s favorites.

-A powerful imperial Stout from Longmont's beloved Oskar Blues Brewery, the brewers call this the "ultimate celebration of dark malts and boundary-stretching beer."
+A powerful imperial stout from Oskar Blues, the brewers call this the "ultimate celebration of dark malts and boundary-stretching beer."
 And we can't say we disagree.

-This sweet caramel ale from Fort Collins is balanced by a crisp hop finish, making it an excellent choice for those chilly winter nights.
+This sweet caramel ale from Odell Brewing is balanced by a crisp hop finish, making it an excellent choice for those chilly winter nights.

 This winter strong ale from Avery Brewing has a distinctive mahogany hue with hints of hazelnuts and a finish reminiscent of mocha and toffee.
 It's the perfect blend of five specialty malts and a great sip during the holiday season.